 - Nancy Prater, Executive Director of Market Development

-- Jorn Seemann, Associate Professor of Geography
+- Jorn Seeman, Associate Professor of Geography

-- Matthew Shaw, Dean of University Libraries
+- Matthew Shaw, Former Dean of University Libraries

 - Laura Suman, Head of Access Services